wryandginger/esphome_zigbee_projects/README.md

   router: false
 ```

-If you **NEED routing**, you must use the 1.x branch as the SDK 2.0 creates a routing black hole :
+If you **NEED routing**, you must use the 1.x branch as the SDK 2.0 creates a routing black hole:

 ```
 external_components: